Kristina01111000/Drws_site/README.md

 get a free html template and then edit it -> look at code pen confirm if he likes the constant contact email format

-it still isn't showing up in google analytics added test link to patreon to see if it is the file that is the issue
+it still isn't showing up in google analytics under events, i can see how many people look at the page on the pages tab added test link to patreon to see if it is the file that is the issue